Illustrator: Glenn Madison

 Final Analysis of Skye O’Malley

-I didn’t love this book, but I had a ball reading it, and that’s all that matters.
+I didn’t love Bertrice Small’s magnum opus Skye O’Malley, but I had a ball reading it.
+And that’s all that matters.